reesemeres-jpg/HORB-AI-Benchmark/README.md

 ## Design Philosophy

 Healthcare operations reward appropriate restraint as much as decisive action.

-A high-quality operational plan does not simply identify what could happen next.
-It identifies what can actually happen next based on confirmed information, available resources, realistic workflow, and appropriate ownership.
+A high-quality operational plan does not simply identify what could happen next; it identifies what can actually happen next based on confirmed information, available resources, realistic workflow, and appropriate ownership.

 HORB evaluates **executable reasoning**, not confident completion.